davidclough/node/_documents/javascript-guide/javascript-guide.md

 	console.log(d3.toUTCString());

-One of the more sophisticated third-party libraries available for JavaScript is [moment.js](http://momentjs.com/).
+One of the more sophisticated third-party libraries available for JavaScript is <a href="http://momentjs.com/" target="_blank" dummy="_">moment.js</a>.
 It does cater for:

 * String parsing
 * Comparisons and differences